WhereJuly/62-http-convenience-pack/readme.md

 **Summary**

-The small dependency-free TypeScript HTTP convenience package to expose uniform standardized RFC-compliant type-safe auto-completable HTTP constants to apply across your applications' ends and services.
-Manipulation functionality (validate, normalize, transform, is among, of group, in group etc.) is provided as well.
+The small dependency-free, TypeScript HTTP convenience package.
+Exposes uniform standardized RFC-compliant type-safe auto-completable HTTP constants to apply across your applications' ends and services along with the convenience functionality (validate, normalize, transform, is among, of group, in group, make, extract etc.).

 The new use cases / functionality suggestions are welcome either in [Discussions](https://github.com/WhereJuly/62-http-convenience-pack/discussions) or as [pull requests](#contribution).